Danny3ec/VHDL_Projects/README.md

 ## How to simulate

-1. Add all VHDL files (top.vhd, funcgen_micro.vhd, nco.vhd, sine_lut.vhd, pwm.vhd, hex7seg.vhd) to your simulation project.
+1. Add all VHDL files (top_original.vhd, funcgen_micro.vhd, nco.vhd, sine_lut.vhd, pwm.vhd, hex7seg.vhd) to your simulation project.
-2. Set top as the top-level entity.
+2. Set top_original as the top-level entity.
 3. Apply a 50 MHz clock on clk and toggle rst_n low then high.
 4. Change sw(0) and sw(1) to observe:
    - Different frequencies from the NCO path